danieltoorani/adminScheduler/README.md

-Run the server by going to adminScheduler/clean_server/resources/app and running ‘node servertest3.js’ Finally run the application by going to adminScheduler/scurrent_clean/ and running ’npm run dev’
+Run the server by going to adminScheduler/clean_server/resources/app and running ‘node servertest3.js’ Finally run the application by going to adminScheduler/scurrent_clean/ and running ’npm run dev’ (If you are using this application for a different kind of client/admin relationship, for example a law office or tutoring service you may need to make some simple changes.
+Most of these changes involve changing the names of certain buttons or dialog boxes.
+Currently the server will automatically append "Dr." and other phrases to suit a doctors office.
+This string completion can be removed or edited as needed to suit the users desired purpose)